+One of the top Vientiane sights that you simply can’t miss on your visit to town is the Presidential Palace.
 You can view this imposing structure only from a distance, but it’s fascinating to see, nonetheless.
-Officially opening its doors in 1986, the Presidential Palace isn’t actually the official residence of the president, it’s used for official state functions and, because of this, the public is not allowed on the grounds.
-The palace, designed in the modern Lao-style of architecture, is situated in the middle of well-manicured gardens that are every bit as splendid and impressive as the palace itself is
+Officially opening its doors in 1986, the Presidential Palace isn’t actually the official residence of the president.
+It’s used for official state functions and, because of this, the public is not allowed on the grounds.
+The palace, designed in the modern Lao-style of architecture, is situated in the middle of well-manicured gardens that are every bit as splendid and impressive as the palace itself.

 Architecture buffs will also undoubtedly appreciate the Lao National Cultural Hall located along Rue Setthathilath.
 The soaring colonnades and intricate detail on the front facade of the building represent the modern Lao-style of architecture at its very finest.
 Although only open to the public during special events and art exhibitions, the Cultural Hall is nevertheless a favourite subject for tourist photographers.

 The National Library is a classic example of the colonial architecture that that was the result of the country being a protectorate of France from 1893 until it granted self-rule in 1946.
 The building was originally created to serve as the governor’s residence in that bygone era.
 Today, it’s the repository of Laos’s most important books, scrolls and documents.
 The library is located midway between the Lao National Cultural Hall and the Presidential Palace.